ChristopherPorco/FamilyGiftExchange/README.md

 3. Following the format displayed in "prev_givers.csv," enter in the families and who they gave gifts to in the previous exchange.
 If there was not previous exchange, or if new families have joined the exchange from the previous year, simply enter in the family names and do not include any giftees
 4. Run "main.py" as you would run any Python file
 5. Open "next_givers.csv" for the new list of families and their giftees!

+## Known Issues
+There are currently two *minor* issues with the program:
+1. If "families.csv" is not manually sorted from families with the most member to families with the least members, there is a greater chance the program will not run to completion.
+This is due to the nature of the problem, where the family with the most members is the hardest to find new giftees for (they have the most family members and have the most giftees from the previous exchange, all of which cannot be given gifts for the current year. **Automatic sorting of the inputted "families.csv" file will soon be implemented.**
+2. Occasionally, the program may not run to completion due to a list of giftees that is smaller than the size of the family for which giftees are currently being assigned.
+This can happen more often in cases where there is one very large family or where there is not a reasonably large number of families participating in an exchange.
+A complete understanding of the nature of this problem and a possible solution is currently being investigated.

 ## Questions, Comments, or Suggestions
 If you have any questions, comments, or suggestions about this script, please get in touch with me at porcochristopher@gmail.com or make a pull request.